temporalio/documentation/README.md

 #### Use Assembly to generate the info nodes

-In the documentation repo, run `yarn assemble --samples` to generate the information nodes into their respective language specific docs-src directory.
+In the documentation repository, run `yarn assemble --samples` to generate the information nodes into their respective language-specific directories.

 For example, information nodes generated from `.go` files are generated into the `/docs-src/go` directory.